slatedocs/slate/source/includes/_apiv1.md

 }
 ```

-This endpoint is used to remove a redirect or suppression for a business listings to MojoPages.
+This endpoint is used to remove a redirect or suppression for a business listings to LocalStack.
 You need to be the one who originally suppressed the listing in order to unsupress it.

 ### HTTP Request